RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-AI-Ethics-Reading-List.md

 ---
 title:  "AI Ethics Reading List"
-excerpt:  "This is a compilation of books, papers, and resources that AI Ethicists recommen (...)"
+excerpt:  "This is a compilation of books, papers, and resources that AI Ethicists recommend to help you manage your AI initiatives responsibly or to in general get to know AI ethics better.
+Thanks to all who have helped compile the list.
+Please consi (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Readin.png
 sidebar: